albirrkarim/react-speech-highlight-demo/README.md

 <br/>

+**What you got**

-**After you pay you will be invited inside my private repo and stay inside for 1 year**
+After you pay you will be invited inside my private repo and stay inside for 1 year to receive any updates.

 - [The demo website (this web) (Next js based)](https://github.com/Web-XR-AI-lab/demo-website-react-speech-highlight)